Conformal gravity: light deflection revisited and the galactic rotation curve failure

 \section{Conclusions}

-We show that the $\ga$ parameter in the metric solution of CG proposed by Mannheim and Kazanas \cite{Mannheim:1989} is fixed to zero by conservation laws, if we want to avoid a fine-tuning problem.
+We show that the $\ga$ parameter in the metric solution of CG proposed by Mannheim and Kazanas \cite{Mannheim:1989} is fixed to zero by conservation laws.
 Our result is a consequence of our demonstration that CG is a gauge natural theory and we can thus apply a standard treatment of the conserved quantities associated to the symmetries of the theory.
 CG has two global symmetries: the conformal symmetry and the diffeomorphism symmetry.
 The conserved charge corresponding to the conformal symmetry is zero; in other words, this symmetry has no dynamical role.
 For the identification of the conserved charge associated to the diffeomorphism symmetry, we study the asymptotic behaviour of two metric solutions corresponding to the background vacuum and to a single massive source of the gravitational field.
-We identify the conserved charge with the energy required to move from one solution to the other; we derive this energy as the difference of the conserved charges associated to the time component of diffeomorphisms.
+We identify the conserved charge with the conformal energy required to move from one solution to the other; we derive this energy as the difference of the conserved charges associated to the time component of diffeomorphisms.
 We find that the conserved charge is proportional to the product of the parameters $\be$ and $k$, and we obtain the necessary condition $\ga=0$.